 More women are people pleasers than men are.
 We love to support, help and be there when others need us.
 It makes us feel good.
 We're there for our families, friends, and colleagues and sometimes have very little energy left over for ourselves.

 The trouble is you can’t please everyone all the time.
 You end up feeling pulled in every direction and exhausted.

-People Pleasing: The Downfall for Female Leaders
+People Pleasing: The Downfall of Female Leaders

 One quality people need from us as leaders are consistency.
 I once had a manager who was a pleaser.
 She was always cheering us on and supporting and praising until she wasn’t.
 More and more often, she would get angry and belligerent and yell at us.
 I resigned.
-I told her if you're going to be a jerk- at least be a jerk all the time than at least we know what to expect.
+I told her if you're going to be a jerk- at least be a jerk all the time; then at least we know what to expect.